Valexander600/ml-fake-news-detector-logreg-svm/README.md

 # 📰 Fake News Detection with Machine Learning

 ![Python](https://img.shields.io/badge/Python-3.11-blue)

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

+Classifies news articles as real or fake using NLP and classic ML models.

 This project builds a machine learning model to classify news articles as real or fake using the Fake and Real News Dataset from Kaggle.